JoshKarpel/ionization/docs/source/manual.rst

 The ``ionization`` library implements a variety of functionality, all with the goal of simulating the interaction between electric fields and electrons.
 It builds off of ``simulacra``, making heavy use of the ``Specification``/``Simulation`` architecture.

+It also makes consistent use of the ``Info`` pattern from ``ionization``.
+Most objects have a ``.info()`` method that displays information about that object and any objects that it "contains".
+For example, printing the ``.info()`` of a :class:`MeshSimulation` will print information about that simulation and the specification it was made from (and therefore the ``.info()`` of the specification, and on and on).

-The different approaches are grouped into submodules:
+The different approaches to thinking about the interaction are grouped into submodules:

 * ``mesh`` - mesh-based time-dependent Schrödinger equation (TDSE) simulations.
 * ``ide`` - an ionization model based on the TDSE.